-That may be cold comfort to you when you have frozen in front of 40 teenagers all gawping at you and wondering why you are shaking in front of them.
+That may be cold comfort to you when you have frozen in front of forty teenagers, all gawping at you and wondering why you are shaking in front of them.

 Know that it happens to every kind of teacher and then make plans to deal with it.

 The Warning Signs

 We can often see if a class is about to fail.
 We can see the bad behaviour.